LibreOffice/core/odk/examples/DevelopersGuide/Spreadsheet/DataPilotReadme.txt

    - select the "thousands" field and drop it in the "Column Fields" area.
    -> press Ok
-8. you see a matrix with rows and colums for the selected fields and a value area with a sum up of all fields valid for this coordinate.
+8. you see a matrix with rows and columns for the selected fields and a value area with a sum up of all fields valid for this coordinate.
 For example cell F:21=1221 (ones=B:21=1, tens=c:21=2 hundreds=D:21=2 and thousands=F:3=1)